⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)28.26The trailing twelve-month price-to-earnings ratio indicates how much investors are willing to pay for each dollar of past earnings, reflecting current valuation.
+P/E Ratio (TTM)30.31Measures the price investors are willing to pay for each dollar of trailing twelve-month earnings, indicating current valuation relative to past profitability.

-Price/Sales (TTM)4.99The trailing twelve-month price-to-sales ratio shows how much investors are willing to pay for each dollar of past revenue, useful for valuing companies with volatile earnings.
+Price/Sales (TTM)5.36Indicates how much investors are paying for each dollar of revenue generated over the past twelve months, useful for companies with fluctuating earnings.

-EV/EBITDA18.89Enterprise Value to EBITDA measures a company's total value (including debt) relative to its earnings before interest, taxes, depreciation, and amortization, often used for cross-company comparisons.
+EV/EBITDA19.37Measures the total value of the company relative to its earnings before interest, taxes, depreciation, and amortization, offering an enterprise-wide valuation metric.

 Peer Comparison